 An introduction to Unified Communications (UC)

-Unified Communications (UC) or Intelligent Communications (IC) are terms used to describe enterprise communication tools linked to collaboration and productivity.
 Tools such as instant messaging (chat), Voice over IP, web & audio conferencing, and desktop sharing are linked with productivity gains and should be accessed in a simple way to provide a seamless user experience.

-Key elements of a Unified Communications solution:
+Considerations for a Unified Communications solution:

 Integration with productivity applications

 Your UC solution needs to effectively integrate your communication applications into a single front-end interface.
 By combining apps like video, email and voice together, your organisation can leverage the increased productivity that UC provides through time savings and enhanced organisational agility.
 This is by giving your employees access to all their communication applications in one place, which can be accessed on any device in any location.
 Meaning that as long as your employees are connected to the internet, they are always connected to your organisation.

 A vital part of a UC solution, and a major concern for UC, is how it is adopted by your organisation, and making sure it is simple for your employees to use.
 A complicated UC solution further discourages employees from embracing it.
 Ease of use can be improved by simplifying the access to all the applications in your desktop, where they work together to maximise employee output.
 With the result being that employees can seamlessly turn a chat into a call, video conference or collaboration space, in just a few clicks.
 Simplicity, combined with the user-friendliness of UC through the integration of your communication applications, will increase the adoption by your employees and allow your organisation to leverage the benefits of UC faster.